nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 ### The spread syntax for iterable objects

-Another interesting detail is that all iterable object can be used with the _spread syntax_.
+Another interesting detail is that all iterable objects can be used with the _spread syntax_.

 The spread syntax looks like `...someIterable` and it basically allows us to apply every single element from the iterable to a given context.